sktiwari21/OpenGLFun/README.md

-# opengGLFun
+# openGLFun
 Messing around with openGL.
 Contains an OBJ loader and  a free, movable camera.
 Allows for keyboard input and transformations on both the camera and objects in the scene.

 # Reference
 learnopengl.com - Shaders, Loading in OBJ, Camera

 # Using:
-GLM, Glut, Glad, GLFW Libraries
+OpenGL, GLM, Glut, Glad, GLFW Libraries

 # Screenshot: